sisihagen/website/content/en/blog/2020/03/we-finance-murder.md

 Until then, the United States demands that Europe follow suit on important issues: the power struggle against China, Huawei or the Nord Stream 2 Pipeline.
 Siko CEO Ischinger once again called for Germany to "play a stronger role in the world".

 The aim must be to profess, without ifs and buts, to place the German power, not only the economic, but also the military, at the service of an EU and NATO capable of action.
 Both the EU Commission President von der Leyen and the German Foreign Minister said: "Europe must learn the language of power again."Ischinger demands – certainly also with regard to French nuclear weapons-that Germany cooperate more closely with France, in foreign policy, militarily and in arms development.
-He expressed his views on this matter a year ago: "France's nuclear deployment options should cover not only its own territory, but also the territory of its EU partners.“
+He expressed his views on this matter a year ago: "France's nuclear deployment options should cover not only its own territory, but also the territory of its EU partners."

 "We must make Europe more capable of acting so that the EU can assert European interests more credibly, quickly and decisively, otherwise we will perish," says Ischinger.
 Under the pretext of a supposedly imminent withdrawal of the US from its role in Europe or NATO, the growing military responsibility of the European NATO states is now being invoked.